jhumelsine/jhumelsine.github.io/_posts/2024-01-02-composable-design-patterns-basic-concepts.md

 # Introduction
 This blog entry begins a new series of Design Patterns.
 I refer to these design patterns as Composable Design Patterns, which feature object composition.
 That is, behavior emerges from the interaction of a set objects organized in a cohesive pattern.

 Consider logic gates as shown above.
 Binary addition emerges from the interaction among these logic gates.
+Repeating patterns can be grouped into their own logical components, such as Full and Half Adders.
 Logic gates can be organized in different combinations from which emerges all behaviors electronic computers depend upon.

 # Code Reuse
 Code reuse has been the Holy Grail of software since I started my career in the mid-1980s.
 I recall a kick-off meeting from that time for the second release of a project.
 One of the project managers was giving us a pep talk.
 We were considering an almost entire rewrite of the first release.
 The project manager challenged us.
 Why did we have to start from scratch?
 The project manager didn’t just want evolutionary code.
 He wanted revolutionary code!
 For context, our project was written in C, and we just didn’t know how to design for reuse at the time.